counterbeing/homepage/hugo_tech_blog/content/bytes/a-single-singleton-in-ruby.md

 - How should I implement it?

 ## Why do I care?
-A lot has been written on design patters, and by people with a lot more experience than myself.
+A lot has been written on design patterns, and by people with a lot more experience than myself.
 I'd recommend picking up a book on the topic and learning a bit more if it's a new concept to you.
 Each one of these patterns is a tool that you can use to solve problems that have been solved over and over again.
 They can hasten, and solidify your development, as well as give you a way to succinctly communicate big ideas.

 This particular pattern generally comes into play when you need some kind of global object to not only provide a set of methods, but also manage some kind of global state.